dfontana/dfontana.github.io/content/setting_up_zsh.md

 plugins=(z git ssh-agent)

 # Tells what identities to load.
-Can be more than one seperated by spaces.
+Can be more than one separated by spaces.
 zstyle :omz:plugins:ssh-agent identities id_rsa

 # How long to keep these identities loaded before reasking for password.